 Down cast, shield and direct light inward from the property boundary.

-United States Flag Code Observe the universal custom to display the flag only from sunrise to sunset and on a stationary flagstaff in the open; however, when a patriotic effect is desired, the flag may be displayed twenty-four hours a day if properly illuminated during the hours of darkness.
+United States Flag Code

+Observe the universal custom to display the flag only from sunrise to sunset and on a stationary flagstaff in the open; however, when a patriotic effect is desired, the flag may be displayed twenty-four hours a day if properly illuminated during the hours of darkness.

 Avoid the poorly-placed and limitless glare of utility-pole mounted security lights especially found in commercial areas.

 Engage a practical low-end brightness for holiday/seasonal lighting while being mindful of light spillage passing over property lines.

 Install motion sensitive devices on security lights for energy conservation.

 Avoid a "wall pack" wherever possible other than a shielded safety light at egress service doors.

 Consider installing non-reflective window tint to reduce interior light spill outward and energy costs of cooling solar gain in summer months.

 - 2. Canopy.
-Luminaires or fixtures under any commercial or industrial canopy (e.g. gas station), portico, porte cochere or other overhead structure (e.g., drive-through window) will by recessed and shielded such that the source of any light is not visible from outside the property line. - 3.
+Luminaires or fixtures under any commercial or industrial canopy (e.g. gas station), portico, porte cochere or other overhead structure (e.g. drive-through window) will by recessed and shielded such that the source of any light is not visible from outside the property line. - 3.
 Wall.
 Non-shielded wall-mounted fixtures are prohibited on any building except for a temporary event with a termination date and time as approved by the Commission. - 4 Interior.
 Interior illumination of operations or activity in non-residential structures will be reduced sufficiently to appear closed for business within one (1) hour of closing or after-hours business activity, such as re-stocking, excluding twenty-four (24) hour commercial uses.

-68.2 BUILDING DESIGN
+68.2 Building Design

-- Does the architecture maintain a balanced relationship between prominent natural land features, prevailing vegetation patterns and adjacent land use development with regard to organization, and visibility? - Are the patterns and the architectural features of the development compatible with the visual appearance of the surrounding buildings? - Are advertising iconic images or motifs on buildings or signs minimized so as to not detract from the coherent and distinctive identity of Old Saybrook?
+Does the architecture maintain a balanced relationship between prominent natural land features, prevailing vegetation patterns and adjacent land use development with regard to organization, visibility and character?

+- Are the patterns and the architectural features of the development compatible with the visual character of the surrounding buildings? - Are advertising iconic images or motifs on buildings or signs minimized so as to not detract from the coherent and distinctive identity of Old Saybrook?

-The architectural plans for any new construction, addition or renovation of an existing development will harmonize with the neighborhood, to transition between unlike areas, to protect property values and to preserve and enhance the appearance and beauty of the community.
+The architectural plans for any new construction, addition or renovation of an existing development will be of a character as to harmonize with the neighborhood, to accomplish a transition in character between areas of unlike character, to protect property values and to preserve and enhance the appearance and beauty of the community.

-Single-family dwellings that are not a part of any Incentive housing development, open space subdivision or planned residential development are exempt from this section of the regulations.
+\ Single-family dwellings that are not a part of any incentive housing development, open space subdivision or planned residential development are exempt from this section of the regulations.